HiLab-git/PyMIC_examples/classification/AntBee/README.md

 The obtained accuracy by default setting should be around 0.9412.

 ## Finetuning the last layer of resnet18
 Similarly to the above example, we further try to only finetune the last layer of resnet18 for the same classification task.
 Use a different configure file `config/train_test_ce2.cfg` for training and testing, where `update_layers = -1` in the `network` section means updating the last layer only.
 Edit the `checkpoint_name` accordingly in `config/train_test_ce2.cfg` for testing, and edit `config/evaluation.cfg` accordinly for evaluation.
-They obtained accuracy will be around 0.9542.
+The iteration number obtained the highest accuracy on the validation set was 400, and the accuracy will be around 0.9542.